Packing Tips For The Environmentally Friendly Backpacker

 BYO Coffee Cup

-You may think being environmentally friendly when it comes to coffee is as simple as putting your takeout cup into a recycling bin but coffee cups are a lot more difficult to recycle than many people realise.
-The mixture of paper and plastic in the lining of disposable coffee cups mean they cannot easily be recycled, as a result, it is estimated that 99.75% of coffee cups in the UK are not recycled.
+You may think being environmentally friendly when it comes to coffee is as simple as putting your takeout cup into a recycling bin, but coffee cups are a lot more difficult to recycle than many people realise.
+The mixture of paper and plastic in the lining of disposable coffee cups means they cannot easily be recycled, as a result, it is estimated that 99.75% of coffee cups in the UK are not recycled.

 Packing a reusable coffee cup is not only a lot more environmentally friendly, but it may also save you a little money as many cafes offer discounts to those who bring their own cup.
 If you’re trying to travel light look for collapsible coffee cups that will easily fit into your backpack.

 By attempting to travel a little more sustainably, we can all make a Small Change to help the planet we call home.
 For more tips about environmentally friendly travel, here are some of our other articles on the topic.